shar0821/Sarvam-Fellowship/README.md

    ```python
    transformed_embeddings = apply_transformation(new_embeddings, transformation_matrix)
    ```
-

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License.